sanidhyy/duolingo-clone/README.md

 10. Save and Secure:

-    - Save the changes to the `.env.local` file.
+    - Save the changes to the `.env` file.

 11. Install Project Dependencies using `npm install --legacy-peer-deps` or `yarn install --legacy-peer-deps`.